 We also regularly perform internal and external audit checks on credit information queries made by our existing members on our credit bureau platforms and investigate possible cases of unauthorized access or excessive queries.
-We continuously update and internally audit our IT risk management and data security policies, and We are also subject to regular external audits of our internal control procedures.
+We continuously update and internally audit our IT risk management and data security policies, and we are also subject to regular external audits of our internal control procedures.

-In FY2021, there was no substantiated complaint concerning breaches of customer privacy or leak, or loss of customer data from the Group's IT network.

-TARGET for FY2022: We target to maintain zero breach of customer privacy or leak or loss of customer data.
+In FY2022, there was no substantiated complaint concerning breaches of customer privacy or leak, or loss of customer data from the Group's IT network.
+For FY2023 and beyond, we aim to have zero breaches.
+TARGET for FY2023: We target to maintain zero breach of customer privacy or leak or loss of customer data.